jasonrbriggs/nimwhistle/README.md

+# NOTE: I'm archiving this project.
+The code is (mostly) bundled with [baker](https://github.com/jasonrbriggs/baker) (static site generator), and rather than CGI-based, it just updated .htaccess with rewrite rules, which better suits my purposes.

 # nimwhistle

 An algorithmic url shortener based on the ideas in Whistle, with some additional enhancements (see http://tantek.pbworks.com/w/page/21743973/Whistle for more information) for dealing with non-standard "fixed" URLs.